 |

-Please note that this solution relies upon Sun properly placing any DLL's that they depend
+Please note that this solution relies upon Sun properly placing any DLL's that their Java VM depends

 upon into the 'Java installation bin folder'.
 If Sun changes the folder layout, they will